xsf/xmpp.org/content/blog/newsletter/2024-09-05-newsletter.md

 Welcome to the XMPP Newsletter, great to have you here again!
 This issue covers the month of August 2024.

+### XSF Announcement

+The XSF [has signed an Open Letter to the European Commission](https://xmpp.org/2024/08/the-xsf-signs-open-letter-to-the-european-commission/).
+As currently many other organizations doing, the [XMPP Standards Foundation](https://xmpp.org/about/xmpp-standards-foundation/) (XSF) has decided to also sign the [Open Letter to the European Commission](https://www.ow2.org/view/Events/The_European_Union_must_keep_funding_free_software_open_letter).

 ### XMPP and Google Summer of Code 2024

 The XSF has been accepted as a [hosting organisation at GSoC in 2024](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024) again!